-So, if you’ve been putting off planning your content strategy for 2019 (and if you’re reading this, that’s almost certainly true, considering you should’ve started planning back in September 2018!), you need help.
+So, if you’ve been putting off planning your content strategy (and if you’re reading this, that’s almost certainly true, considering you should’ve started planning back in September Last year!), you need help.

 One option is to consult the services of a content strategist, such as Lion Spirit Media.
 We’ll help you to create a strategy that works.
-Alternatively, the following advice will help you create a winning content strategy for 2019.
+Alternatively, the following advice will help you create a winning content strategy.

 Step 1: Align Content Strategy Goals with Business Goals

-You need to choose your business goals for 2019.
-Think about what you want to achieve with your business.
+You need to choose your business goals Think about what you want to achieve with your business.
 Here are a few things to help you decide on some workable goals.

 (GROWTH) Are you looking to grow the business?
 By what percentage?
 How many new customers do you need to achieve this growth?